Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Navigation/Offline routing/README.md

 ##How it works

 The sample uses the `generateDefaultParametersWithCompletion:` method on `AGSRouteTask` to get the default parameters from the service.
-Sets the stops in those parameters.
-Then uses the `solveRouteWithParameters:completion:` method to solve for the route.
+In this sample the stop locations are set in the parameters.
+These are then used by the `solveRouteWithParameters:completion:` method to solve the route.